 Mopinion Cons

-- Analysis capabilities can overwhelm if you just want simple reports
+- Analysis capabilities can overwhelm teams needing simple reporting

-- Role-based reporting adds complexity smaller orgs don't need
+- Role-based reporting adds complexity smaller organizations don't need

 Mopinion Pricing